tablackmore/viaplay-fullstack/README.md

-#### a complex express app to demonstrate the usage of react-engine
+#### Viaplay fullstack app using express to demonstrate the usage of react-engine

 ##### Uses react views and react-router views